nweiyue/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the usage of this command:**<br>
-* The user will be prompted to confirm their decision here.
+* You will be prompted to confirm their decision here.
    * If yes: removes all students from the student list.
    * If no: student list will not be cleared.